 We are seen as helpers, change leaders, trusted advisors, process improvers, and performance improvers.
 However, we need to earn our seat at the table and then keep it.
 This new role requires us to continuously improve our own capabilities and skills so we can add value and support critical business initiatives and operational effectiveness.

-In order to reinvent ourselves and make the change from business professional to OD Process Consultant, we need to apply new skill sets.
+In order to reinvent ourselves and make the change from business professional to OD Process Professional, we need to apply new skill sets.
 We need to be able to demonstrate the following skills:

 - Communicate and Influence our Business Partners